Excel VBA Select Case Statement

 Sub TestWeekday() Select Case Weekday(Now) Case 1, 7 Select Case Weekday(Now) Case 1 MsgBox "Today is Sunday" Case Else MsgBox "Today is Saturday" End Select Case Else MsgBox "Today is a Weekday" End Select End Sub

-Here the select case is defined inside another select case to test a day, weekday or weekend.
-Except case 1 and 7 remaining all are weekdays (Note: case 1 is Sunday and case 7 is Saturday)
+Here the select case is defined inside another select case to test a day, weekday, or weekend.
+Except for case 1 and 7 remaining all are weekdays (Note: case 1 is Sunday and case 7 is Saturday)

 Things to Remember

 - The ‘Is’ keyword using in the statement of [case] and [case else] are not equal.

 - ActiveX control should be used in executing program through a command button taking input and displaying output in the excel sheet range of cells.